-The Département d’études françaises et québécoises offers courses in three areas:
+The Département d’études françaises et québécoises offers courses in the following areas:

 The objectives of these courses are to allow students to speak, read and write French correctly and with ease and to become familiar with the broad lines of French and Quebec literatures, while studying certain works or periods more thoroughly.

 At Bishop’s, it is easy to combine a French program with a large variety of other programs (Politics and International Studies, English, Spanish, other modern languages, Psychology, Business Administration, Physics, Chemistry, etc.).
 And our French programs are particularly flexible.

 - Bishop’s location in a predominantly French speaking city and region provides our students with plenty of opportunities to be exposed to the French language and culture outside the classrooms.

 - Our students can take courses at the Université de Sherbrooke.